ycarowr/UnityDesignPatterns/Assets/GameProgramming/ObjectPooler/Readme.md

 4. Each object encapsulates a resource such as a database or network connection that is expensive to acquire and could be reused.

 Notes:
 1. Remember to restart the object when you release it back to the pool.
-A just released object is most likely "dirty" and it might cause weird behaviors when you pool the object once again, mainly if it is a visual element.
+A released object is most likely "dirty" and it might cause weird behaviors when you pool the object once again.
-2. Reused objects are kept in memory.
-The Garbage Collector won't ever collect it.
+2. As anything else, the reused objects are kept in memory.
+In C#, the Garbage Collector won't ever collect them because the pool has references to all these memory adresses.
+3. We can have many variations of the Object Pooler, some of them target an interface and not concrete objects, sometimes the objects know about the pool existence and "free" themselves.
+It depends of the application necessities.

 ### Structure

 Pooler: It is the entity which keeps track of the collection of busy and free objects, it provides a method to Release and Get an a pooled object.

-Pooled: An object that is frequently used by the application.
+Pooled: An object that is frequently created and destroyed by the application.

 Client: The entity that somehow interacts and manipulate the pooled objects.